2026 STA Presentation Poster

 I’ve begun thinking about how the two posters will fit together and what paintings/photo cutouts will be used.
 I scoured free photo archives online to find fun and recognizable paintings to include, many of them from the impressionist era.
 Overall, I want the colors of the paintings, the poses, and expressions to feed harmonious.
 I also adjusted the height of the pedestals to make sure they are visible over the title plaque.

-★ Reflection: Working on a poster with so many assets is definitely a challenge.
-Although I have creative liberty in my designs, there are specific criteria that I must adhere to, so it was important to strike a balance.
+★ Reflection: Working on a poster with so many assets was definitely a challenge.
+Although I had creative liberty in my designs, there were specific criteria to adhere to, so it was important to strike a balance.
 The following are a few lessons I learned:

-• Project Scope Flexibility: When I first started drafting the poster, I wanted to include grand archways and columns, reminiscent of an ancient art display.
+1) Project scope flexibility: When I first started drafting the poster, I wanted to include grand archways and columns, reminiscent of an ancient art display.
 However, when the project scope changed to focus more on a modern gallery look, I realized I would have to pivot my creative direction.
+Later on, the art direction pivoted once more to further highlight the STAs.
 I learned that even if I’ve started fleshing out one idea, the outcome of the project ultimately depends on the client’s needs and scope, and it’s important to be able to adjust accordingly.